 It can take immigrants with no credit several months to build a positive credit report.
 Generally, it takes at least three months and probably six months of activity before a credit score can be calculated.
 Many immigrants are able to develop a good score within a year.
 By continuing to maintain accounts and use them responsibly, your credit score will grow over the next few years.

-Transferring Credit History from ITIN
+How to Transfer Credit History from an ITIN

 If you had an Individual Taxpayer Identification Number (ITIN) and have already rescinded its use after getting your new Social Security number, you’ll also want to transfer your credit history.
 Your credit history is not automatically transferred from your ITIN to your SSN.
 You’ll need to contact all three credit bureaus and request them to transfer your credit history.